 From YouTube to Facebook to Instagram stories and IGTV, there are so many different ways to promote your business with video now.
 With most companies currently having a presence on popular social media platforms and interacting with their customers, it may seem as though it’s getting difficult for small businesses to find a way to stand out; try using a more effective method such as social video marketing campaign to get yourself noticed.

 Video marketing is engaging, visual and interactive.
-Once the province of big-size companies with large turnover and million-dollar advertising budget, video marketing campaign is now within the reach of small businesses too.
+Thanks to widespread mobile use, creating a video marketing campaign is now within the reach of small businesses too.

 According to digital marketing experts, user-generated content will increase engagement and consumer trust and will ultimately drive sales.
 As a smart marketer, you may be a good storyteller, but customers can sometimes be more effective.
 The user-generated content can be more convincing and powerful.
 You should encourage your customers and fans to create appealing content.
 You can ask them for this by hosting contests, giveaways or by incentivizing involvement.

 2) Explain your business concepts and products to your audience

 A video is considered to be the best platform to explain a concept or product to your audience and users.
 These types of videos are helpful, easy to digest and help people succeed in using your products and services.

 3) Use customer stories in videos